MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 - Making backups

     Before running any tool, make a backup of the databases that will be affected.
-It is important to make a backup of your Microsoft SQL Server® data.
+It is important to make a backup of your Microsoft SQL Server&reg; data.
 Many of the tools will prompt users to back up their data before being allowed to execute the command selected.
 Make a backup before continuing with the tool operation.
 The tools that do not prompt users with a warning message either have another type of warning or assume that the user has taken steps to appropriately backup the data.

 - Additional users